-When parked at Emerald Lake, you will need to have a Yoho National Park Pass.
-These passes allow you to enjoy the beauty that the area has to offer and allows the National Parks to be maintained and not only look beautiful but be safe for your arrival.
+You must have a Parks Canada Pass to visit or park at Emerald Lake.
+These passes allow you to enjoy the beauty of the area and the National Parks to be maintained, and not only look beautiful but be safe for your arrival.

-TOP TIP: You must purchase your National Park Pass before arriving.
+TOP TIP: You must purchase your National Park Pass before arriving to Emerald Lake.
 There is no where to purchase it at Emerald Lake.

-You can purchase your park pass either at the east gate when leaving Canmore, or coming west, about halfway between Golden and Field.
-There is also the option to buy it at the Information Centre in nearby Field, British Columbia.
+You can purchase your park pass at the east gate when leaving Canmore or coming west, about halfway between Golden and Field.
+There is also the option to buy it at the Information Centre near Field, British Columbia.

 Yoho National Park Pass prices are as follows: